-I argued that maintenance should be responsible primarily for “equipment reliability” and work in a close partnership with operations, whose primary responsibility is “process reliability,” and engineering would control life cycle cost (LCC).
+Previously I have argued that maintenance should be responsible primarily for “equipment reliability” and work in a close partnership with operations, whose primary responsibility is “process reliability,” and engineering would control life cycle cost (LCC).

-In this article, I will suggest how plant management can plan a clear path toward reliability improvements.
+But today, I will suggest how plant management can plan a clear path toward reliability improvements.

 It’s common for us to have an unclear or disjointed view of what actually needs to be done in order to excel in reliability.